Owning a private pool in the backyard is like a dream come true. But, maintaining a beautiful pool takes a massive amount of work.

 3. Cyanuric Acid Levels

 Cyanuric acid prevents the chlorine in your pool water from burning in the sun so that it can adequately sanitise the pool.
 Too much cyanuric acid can also render the action of chlorine ineffective.
-You have to be very careful while adding cyanuric acid to the pool water.
+You must be very careful when adding cyanuric acid to the pool water.

 Additionally, stabilised chlorine already contains cyanuric acid.
 So, if you’re using chlorine pucks, consider that before adding any more of the chemical.